Trinity Celebrates Pride: Our Love Makes Us One

 NYC Pride March

-Trinity joins LGBTQ+ Episcopalians and allies from across the Diocese of New York at the NYC Pride March, an annual civil rights demonstration that began in 1970, one year after the Stonewall Uprising.
+Trinity joins LGBTQIA+ Episcopalians and allies from across the Diocese of New York at the NYC Pride March, an annual civil rights demonstration that began in 1970, one year after the Stonewall Uprising.
+Registration is open until Sunday, June 14 or when spaces are filled.

 Youth Pride Events